Medication Search - Naloxone Hydrochloride Injection by Telegent Ou

 Print

-How does the Naloxone Hydrochloride Injection by Telegent Ou medication work?
+How does Naloxone Hydrochloride Injection by Telegent Ou work?
 What will it do for me?

 Naloxone belongs to the class of medications called opiate antagonists.
 It is used to reverse or prevent the effects of too much narcotic medication (codeine, fentanyl, morphine, oxycodone) having been taken.
 It works by blocking the activity of the narcotic medication, reversing the effects of the narcotic that may be life threatening.
 Signs of a narcotic overdose include trouble breathing, extreme drowsiness, pale and clammy skin, slow or no heartbeat, difficulty waking up, or unconsciousness.